duncdrum/DexCharts/README.md

 ### Fills

+Fills specify how an element is filled or shaded.

 | Option      | Default | Description |
 | ----------- |:--------| -----:|
 | fill        |         | Sets the color of the entity to be filled. |
 | fillOpacity |         | Sets the opacity of the filling. |

 ### Links

+Links are really just a composite of a stroke and a fill.

 | Option      | Default | Description |
 | ----------- |:--------| -----:|